 As a VPN user myself, I did quite a bit of shopping around to find the one that's best for me.
 Now, I do not mean look for the one that offers the fastest speeds or the one that has the most nodes.
 I'm talking about the ones that are considerably more secure than the others.

 EarthVPN claims to keep no logs whatsoever.
 This means no user logs, no log-on logs, no connection logs, and so on.
-Yet, a Holland student was arrested in June, 2013 for issuing a bomb threat against his University.
+However, a Holland student was arrested in June of 2013 for issuing a bomb threat against his university.
 Even though this student secured his connection through EarthVPN, guess how the authorities found him?
 Logs!
 Which EarthVPN claims to not have any.
 Of course, EarthVPN responded with excuses.
-You can find the whole story just Googling "EarthVPN logging".
+You can find the whole story just Googling "EarthVPN logging."

 This article takes into account of a few more factors such as the country of operations, privacy policies, terms and conditions, and such.
 Why are these factors important?
 I have found that some VPN providers will have their sales department say one thing while the exceptions are all hidden away in their terms and conditions.
 Of course, you won't truly know company's operations unless you work for one of these VPN providers.

 I simply hope to provide a guide and method of analysis when shopping for VPN providers.
 This is to help you gain an edge in protecting your anonymity as, after all, no solution is perfect unless you simply go offline.

 Note: This article is not intended to encourage the conduct of illegal activity or abuse towards individuals and organizations.
 The intention of this article is to promote personal privacy.

 What It Is and How Does It Work?